Today In History logo TIH

 The Senate Select Committee on Intelligence released its report on Iraqi weapons of mass destruction intelligence, exposing critical failures in pre-war assessments and shattering the primary justification for the invasion.
 This document forced a public reckoning with how flawed intelligence shaped foreign policy decisions that led to years of conflict and instability in the Middle East.

-S7 Airlines Flight 778 skidded off a rain-slicked runway at Irkutsk Airport, killing 125 people as the Airbus A310 bu…
+S7 Airlines Flight 778 skidded off a rain-slicked runway at Irkutsk Airport after the pilots failed to deploy the thr…

-S7 Airlines Flight 778 skidded off a rain-slicked runway at Irkutsk Airport, killing 125 people as the Airbus A310 burst into flames.
-This tragedy forced Russian aviation authorities to overhaul wet-weather landing protocols and exposed critical gaps in pilot training for extreme weather conditions across Siberia.
+S7 Airlines Flight 778 skidded off a rain-slicked runway at Irkutsk Airport after the pilots failed to deploy the thrust reversers during landing, sending the Airbus A310 careening into a concrete barrier at high speed.
+The resulting explosion and fire killed 125 of the 203 people aboard.
+This tragedy forced Russian aviation authorities to overhaul wet-weather landing protocols and exposed critical deficiencies in pilot training for extreme weather conditions at Siberian airports.

 The pilots had 1,800 meters of runway at Irkutsk Airport.